 Reporting Foreign Bank Accounts

-Accounts that have multiple account holders or persons with signature authority may have several persons or businesses reporting the same account on separate foreign bank account reports.
+Accounts that have multiple account holders or persons with signature authority might have several persons or businesses reporting the same account on separate foreign bank account reports.

-What Types of Foreign Financial Accounts are Reportable?
+Types of Reportable Accounts

 - Bank accounts (checking and savings)